 Special natural and scenic characteristics are being damaged by ill-planned development that threatens these values.

-In light of competing demands and the urgent need to protect and to give high priority to natural systems in the coastal zone, present state and local institutional arrangements for planning and regulating land and water uses in such areas are inadequate.
+In light of competing demands and the urgent need to protect and to give high priority to natural systems in the coastal zone, present State and local institutional arrangements for planning and regulating land and water uses in such areas are inadequate.

-The key to more effective protection and use of the land and water resources of the coastal zone is to encourage the states to exercise their full authority over the lands and waters in the coastal zone by assisting the states, in cooperation with Federal and local governments and other vitally affected interests, in developing land and water use programs for the coastal zone, including unified policies, criteria, standards, methods, and processes for dealing with land and water use decisions of more than local significance.
+The key to more effective protection and use of the land and water resources of the coastal zone is to encourage the States to exercise their full authority over the lands and waters in the coastal zone by assisting the States, in cooperation with Federal and local governments and other vitally affected interests, in developing land and water use programs for the coastal zone, including unified policies, criteria, standards, methods, and processes for dealing with land and water use decisions of more than local significance.

-The national objective of attaining a greater degree of energy self-sufficiency would be advanced by providing Federal financial assistance to meet state and local needs resulting from new or expanded energy activity in or affecting the coastal zone.
+The national objective of attaining a greater degree of energy self-sufficiency would be advanced by providing Federal financial assistance to meet State and local needs resulting from new or expanded energy activity in or affecting the coastal zone.

 Land uses in the coastal zone, and the uses of adjacent lands which drain into the coastal zone, may significantly affect the quality of coastal waters and habitats, and efforts to control coastal water pollution from land use activities must be improved.

-Because global warming may result in a substantial sea level rise with serious adverse effects in the coastal zone, coastal states must anticipate and plan for such an occurrence.
+Coastal States must anticipate and plan for impacts from the changing climate including: sea level rise, coastal inundation, saltwater intrusions and rising water tables, erosion, ocean chemistry change, increases in intensity of coastal storms, and the intensification of other coastal hazards that threaten the natural resources, lives, public and private property, and livelihoods along our Nation’s coasts.

-Because of their proximity to and reliance upon the ocean and its resources, the coastal states have substantial and significant interests in the protection, management, and development of the resources of the exclusive economic zone that can only be served by the active participation of coastal states in all Federal programs affecting such resources and, wherever appropriate, by the development of state ocean resource plans as part of their federally approved coastal zone management programs.
+The coastal States, because of their proximity to and reliance upon the ocean and its resources, have substantial and significant interests in the protection, management, and development of the resources of the exclusive economic zone that can only be served by the active participation and coordination in all Federal programs and activities affecting such resources and, wherever appropriate, by the development of State ocean resource plans as part of their federally approved coastal zone management programs.

+Place-based expertise in coastal and estuarine science, education, stewardship and coastal training has the capacity to address many of the coastal environmental challenges faced by the nation today.

 16 U.S.C. § 1452.
 Congressional declaration of policy (Section 303)